Ballblazer Champions

-Ballblazer Champions is an action/sports video game released for Sony's PlayStation console.
-It was developed by Factor 5 and published by LucasArts in North America, and by CTO SpA in Europe.
-It is a remake of the 1985 video game Ballblazer that was released for the Commodore 64 and Atari 8-bit family computers.
+Ballblazer Champions is an action/sports video game released for the PlayStation console.
+It was developed by Factor 5 and published by LucasArts in North America and by CTO SpA in Europe.
+It is a remake of the 1985 video game Ballblazer that was released for the Commodore 64 and Atari 8-bit computers.

 Plot

-A one thousand year feud between four races - the Kraytons, the Mandalars, the Thilibies and the Zaitecs is planned to be settled by a Ballblazer knock-out tournament.
-Each race enters two of their best rotofoil pilots to take part in a series 1v1 matches with the victor being crowned "Master Ballblazer".
+A one thousand year feud between four races - the Kraytons, the Mandalars, the Thilibies, and the Zaitecs - is planned to be settled by a Ballblazer knock-out tournament.
+Each race enters two of their best rotofoil pilots to take part in a series of 1v1 matches with the victor being crowned "Master Ballblazer".
 The race that wins overall gains control over the galaxy.

 Gameplay

 The game takes place on an asteroid where an intergalactic BallBlazer competition is taking place, featuring creatures coming from throughout the galaxy.
 The player selects from one of eight characters, each with their own unique ship called a rotofoil.
 Each has differing stats in speed, handling, launcher and energy.
 Players travel around an arena in their rotofoils, armed with various weaponry, similar to the 1975 film Rollerball.
 The object is to score goals by shooting glowing balls known as "plasmorbs" with the rotofoil into the goal.
 The winner of each round is the first to score five goals.
 At the same time, opponents use their weapons to prevent goals from being scored.
 When a ship has possession of the ball, the energy used to maintain its top speed drains.